TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-dashboard-custom-cards-statistics.md

 I wrote up a [bug report](https://github.com/home-assistant/frontend/issues/27095) and submitted it.
 I didn't expect too much.
 Development resources on open source projects are at a premium.
 The last bug report I submitted, against React, has seen no progress after more than a year.

 To my surprise I got an acknowledgement of the problem within a few hours, and then confirmation that it had been fixed a day later.
 I'm now looking forward to the next release.

+# Conclusion

+In the end, I'm happy with where I ended up.
+I have a custom statistics dashboard which shows me the data I want by day, week, month or whatever time range I want.
+I can see that my measured grid import is very close to the metered  values (not withstanding the Statistics card bug).
+I can see that my estimate for peak load of 5-7 kWh a day is pretty close to reality, and that the solar forecast is not far off what I actually generated.

+{% include candid-image.html src="/assets/images/home-assistant/statistics-dashboard.png" alt="Confirmed Statistics Dashboard" %}